swapnildube07/inventory-management-system/README.md

 Hello Talent Acquisition Team of Verto,
+My Name is Swapnil Dube ,I have created Inventory Management System Project.

-Thank you for the opportunity to complete this task.
+I have also provided a Loom video of the application, demonstrating each test case along with step-by-step debugging Thank you for the opportunity to complete this task.
 Please find the detailed documentation for the Inventory Management System below.

 Inventory Management System